olesar/framebank/README.md

 ===
 2.2  framebank_anno_ex_circ.txt -- annotated samples: non-core frame elements annotation
 ===
-Header = {KeyLexemes,ConstrIndex,PlaceC,Phrase,Form,Role,ExIndex}
+Header = {ConstrIndex,ExIndex,PlaceC,Phrase,Form,Role,Type,KeyLexemes}
-KeyLexemes: lexical constants of the construction such as a verb for its valency pattern
 ConstrIndex: construction ID
+ExIndex: example ID
-PlaceC: # of the element in the construction
+PlaceC: No of the element in the construction
 Phrase: PP, NP or other syntactic phrase that refer to the non-core frame element
 Form: morphosyntactic features
 Role: semantic role
-ExIndex: example ID
+Type = {Circum,Modal,Gram,Control}
+Circum: circumstances(adjuncts), Modal: modal (incl. negation) and speech navigating words, Gram: grammatical markers in the analytical forms of target words (cf. by, budu, etc.), Control: dependency heads of the target words which can syntactically control Subject, Object, etc.
+KeyLexemes: lexical constants of the construction such as a verb for its valency pattern

 ===